-The Best High Protein Pre Workout Snacks from a Registered Dietitian (and some to avoid)
+The Best Pre Workout, High-Protein Snacks from a Registered Dietitian (and some to avoid)

 Exercise is important for keeping our bodies healthy, but what you eat before your workout is just as important as the workout itself.
-Eating a high-protein snack before your workout session can give you the energy and fuel you need to perform at your best.
+Eating high-protein snacks before your workout session can give you the energy and fuel you need to perform at your best.

 As a Registered Dietitian and online weight loss coach, I get a LOT of questions about this.
-There is a ton of conflicting information out there that’s mostly meant for professional athletes who are working out for several hours a day.
+There is a ton of conflicting information out there, mostly meant for professional athletes who work out for several hours a day.

 While looking through other blog posts researching this article, I came across a lot of bad pre-workout snacks.

-The one exception to this is a long training session, like a 2+ hour run, playing forward in a soccer game, or multi hour hike.
-In that case, a little bit of fat and fiber is good to slow digestion so you’re getting energy throughout your longer workout.
-You’ll still want the protein though!
+The one exception is a long training session, like a 2+ hour run, playing forward in a soccer game, or a multi-hour hike.
+In that case, a little bit of fat and fiber is good to slow digestion, so you’re getting energy throughout your longer workout.
+You’ll still want the protein, though!

-Most of us, though, are doing a 1 hour orangetheory class, 45 minute F45,or 30 minute peloton ride and need quick energy, not energy that needs multiple hours to process!
+Most of us, though, are doing a one-hour Orangetheory class, 45-minute F45,or 30-minute peloton ride and need quick energy, not energy that needs multiple hours to process!

 Here are some examples of pre/post workout snacks to avoid

-• Hummus & Vegetables: very high in fiber and fat, low in protein
+• Hummus and vegetables: Very high in fiber and fat, low in protein

-• Rice Cakes & Avocado: delicious and nutritious, but all fat and carbs
+• Rice Cakes and avocado: Delicious and nutritious, but all fat and carbs

 Don't worry though, I’ve got you covered on what to have instead!

-• Peanut Butter Powder & Apple Slices - in contrast to the standard peanut butter and apple above, powdered peanut butter has most of the fat removed (to make peanut oil)
+• Peanut Butter Powder and Apple Slices: In contrast to the standard peanut butter and apple above, powdered peanut butter has most of the fat removed (to make peanut oil.)

-• Cottage Cheese & Berries: Grab a container of cottage cheese and mix in some fresh berries for a fruity and protein-packed snack.
+• Cottage Cheese and Berries: Grab a container of cottage cheese and mix in some fresh berries for a fruity and protein-packed snack.
 If you don’t think you like cottage cheese, try getting a different brand or curd size.
-I personally like Lucerne 4% fat large curd.
-Even the higher fat cottage cheeses don’t have too much and are fine for your pre or post workout snack
+I personally like Lucerne 4% fat large curds.
+Even the higher-fat cottage cheeses don’t have too much and are fine for your pre- or post-workout snack.

-• Half bagel with greek yogurt as spread and lox
+• Half Bagel: Add greek yogurt as spread and lox.

-• Greek Yogurt & Dry Cereal: Top a cup of yogurt with some low sugar cereal (like corn flakes or cheerieos) for a delicious and portable snack.
+• Greek Yogurt and Dry Cereal: Top a cup of yogurt with some low sugar cereal (like Corn Flakes or Cheerios) for a delicious and portable snack.

 • Protein Bar: Check for fiber though since many protein bars have a ton of added fiber!

-• High protein milk (like fairlife) and a low sugar cereal like cheerios or corn flakes
+• Cereal: High protein milk (like Fairlife) and a low sugar cereal like Cheerios or Corn Flakes.

-• Scrambled egg white on toast (you can have 1 whole egg + 2 egg whites if you prefer that taste)
+• Eggs and Toast: Scrambled egg white on toast (you can have 1 whole egg + 2 egg whites if you prefer that taste.)

-• Chocolate milk (ideally high protein milk like Fairlife)
+• Chocolate Milk: Ideally, drink high protein milk like Fairlife.

 And this one on common questions from Orange Theory Members!